yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Improvement

+??? example  "Can only be built to improve a resource"
+	Applicable to: Improvement

 ??? example  "Does not need removal of [tileFilter]"
 	Example: "Does not need removal of [Farm]"

 	Applicable to: Improvement

-??? example  "Can only be built to improve a resource"
+??? example  "Removes removable features when built"
 	Applicable to: Improvement

 ??? example  "Gives a defensive bonus of [relativeAmount]%"